-BSC MULTIMEDIA, MOBILE & WEB DEVELOPMENT (SCMWD)
+BSC MULTIMEDIA, MOBILE & WEB DEVELOPMENT (MWS)

 Computers have become a part of everybody’s daily life.
-In the Department of Computer Science we teach how computer systems work, with a particular focus on software, and we research how computer systems will develop into the future.
+In the Maynooth University Department of Computer Science we teach how computer systems work, with a particular focus on software, and we research how computer systems will develop into the future.

 Our courses cover a wide spectrum of topics from software to computer hardware, from internal details of operating systems to computer applications, and from software engineering practice to computational theory.
 We provide excellent facilities for practical work, with most of our modules including a mix of lectures and lab work.
-Many of our students also spend time working in industry as part of their course.
+Many of our students also spend time working on placement in industry as part of their course.

 This course requires 2 additional subjects